 I’ve tried to explain as best I can why this is likely to be wrong on several counts.
 One explanation could be that the authors were aiming to tailor the terms according to the misunderstandings of their predominantly Western audience (ie. charas, hand-rubbed only; hashish, sieved more properly).
 Clearly, the problem with that would be that ethnobotany should not be about catering to the mistaken beliefs of your readers.
 But the above already demonstrates why it’s unlikely that’s what was going on.
 They seem to have simply made a genuine mistake, and in the context of ethnobotany a pretty serious one in the way it obscures Islam and its crucial role in this chapter of the history of cannabis culture.

 To be clear, the slim possibility can’t be excluded that the metonym charas was indeed coined in India.
 But, if so, then the circumstantial evidence would be overwhelming that this occurred in the medieval Muslim period in the context of qalandars, Afghans, and Turkestanis importing and popularizing Khorasani cannabis culture.
-Regardless, everything points to Islam and Khorasan.
+Everything points to Islam and Khorasan, and to the name charas originating with sieved resin.

 For more photos from a recent trip to Afghanistan’s cannabis heartland, Balkh, take a look here.